Upcoming Conferences and Events

 Blackwell receives National Medal of Science

 On October 3, President Obama announced the ten winners of this years National Medal of Science, the nation's highest honor for leadership in Science.
-The list includes a notable Illinois alumni, David Blackwell, who earned his Ph.D. in mathematics from UIUC in 1941.
+The list includes a notable Illinois alumni, David Blackwell, who earned his Ph.D. in mathematics from Illinois in 1941.
+Blackwell died in 2010.

 Once he left the College of LAS (where he studied under the renowned Joseph Doob), Blackwell’s abilities—with numbers and in dealing with people—were put to the test, because so many mathematicians were unaccustomed to working with African Americans.
 By 1954, however, after working at several historically black universities (including 10 years at Howard University), he became a mathematics professor at the University of California at Berkeley.